 Still, pickups and pole pieces are adjustable for a reason and once lowered a little the guitar works great with some overdrive for both leads and rhythm.
 I didn’t get a Gretsch Penguin to be a dirty rocker on every song (some songs call for humbuckers, some for P90s, etc.,) but it does what I want it to when a certain song calls for it.
 The only problem is that I want to use it on every song.
 It’s been just over a month and a half and the “honeymoon phase” with this guitar is still going strong.

 The Summary – 10/10

 I simply love this guitar.
 I’ve spent my entire life playing hollow and semi-hollow wide body guitars with very few exceptions so I was a little concerned I wouldn’t bond with a smaller solid body guitar but bond I have.
 I thought there’d be an adjustment period but there wasn’t.
-It feels so comfortable, it just feels “right”.
+Every player is different but for me this guitar feels so comfortable, it just feels “right”.

 - Excuse the Brief Interruption in Your Regularly Scheduled Winterwind Content - September 18, 2020

 - Netflix Maturity Ratings Are a Joke – Star Trek Says So - August 12, 2020

 - Captain Kirk’s Kisses – Part Three - July 24, 2020